Alcoa Corporation (AA) Shares Up Despite Recent Market Volatility

-Alcoa Corporation (NYSE: AA)’s stock price has increased by 5.54 compared to its previous closing price of 48.94. however, the company has experienced a 5.45% increase in its stock price over the last five trading days.
+Alcoa Corporation (NYSE: AA)’s stock price has increased by 3.41 compared to its previous closing price of 53.69.
+However, the company has seen a gain of 19.53% in its stock price over the last five trading days.
 The Wall Street Journal reported on 01/18/23 that Alcoa Fourth-Quarter Revenue Declines 20% on Lower Aluminum Prices

 Is It Worth Investing in Alcoa Corporation (NYSE: AA) Right Now?